jkerns128/dota-2-match-analysis/README.md

 <body>
 <p>Dota 2 is a 5v5 MOBA(Multiplayer Online Battle Arena) where both teams work together to defeat the other team.
 Each team selects 5 heroes for their players to play, each with unique abilities and quirks.
 Heroes can also be augmented by leveling up and buying items.
 These items can have many different effects, ranging from resetting the cooldowns of all abilities to reviving your hero immediately after death.
 An important part of the game is being able to kill the enemy heroes, which grants gold for item purchases and experience for abiliy upgrades. </p>

 <p>A key part of the game features a voice chat system, where players can talk to their teammates to coordinate and cooperate.
 There is also a text chat system which is also used for the same goals.
 Some players out of frustration may use these means to insult or belittle their enemies, often players will do this to their fellow teamates.
 While the players who do this are known as "toxic" in their communities, it is still very common to find players behaving like this in games.
 Valve has implemented some systems, like behavior score, in order to seperate out these players from more friendly ones, but it does not remove these players from the game.
-In my analysis, I chose to look at why some players may be more toxic than other players.<p>
+In my analysis, I chose to look at why some players may be more toxic than other players.</p>
 </body>

 ## Data Exploration
 <body>
 <p>The dataset I got from kaggle has 18 .csv files with many different bits of information.
+The data was last updated in 2019 at the time of writing, which means there may be different results than the ones I present today due to changes in how the game is played, and improvement in the Dota 2 culture.
+According to the author of this dataset, the amount of data in this dataset accounts for about an hour of games played on the game's servers.
 For this project I picked the 5 the sheets that are useful to the analysis. </p>
 </body>

 <body class="jp-Notebook" data-jp-theme-light="true" data-jp-theme-name="JupyterLab Light">